|Country of Origin||Finland|

 Early socialization is a must for Finnish Spitz.
 They are reserved with strangers and if not checked properly they can develop behaviors like shy and timid.
 Introducing to new people and animals will help them stay healthy both physically and mentally.

 You should be very calm while training your Finnish Spitz as they don’t respond well to discipline.
-However, once they have mastered the basic commands, they should be send to advance obedience classes and agility training.
+However, once they have mastered the basic commands, they should be sent to advance obedience classes and agility training.

 Common Health Issues Found In Finnish Spitz Dog Breed